-First Term members shall serve a twelve (12) month term beginning in September.
-Junior Fair Board Members may reapply for a Second Term once they have completed their twelve (12) month term successfully.
-Approved Second Term members shall serve until they are no longer enrolled in a Junior Fair Organization
+First Term members shall serve a (10) month term beginning in October.
+Junior Fair Board Members may reapply for Second term once they have completed their 10-month term successfully.

-A formal application for membership from each applicant must be submitted to the Senior Fair Office by August 31st.
+A formal application for membership from each applicant must be submitted to the Senior Fair Office by September 30th.
 A committee of the Junior Fair Board Advisors will make up the Junior Fair Board Selection Committee.
-The Selection Committee will conduct interviews and either approve or disapprove applicants.
+First year applicants will fill out a extensive application, while returning members will continue with the present application.